solana-mobile/mobile-wallet-adapter/spec/spec.md

 Once each endpoint has calculated the ephemeral shared secret, they should proceed to providing or consuming the [Wallet RPC interface](#wallet-rpc-interface).

-If either public keypoint `Qd` or `Qw` is not valid, if no `HELLO_RSP` message is received by the dapp endpoint within X seconds, or if a second `HELLO_RSP` message is received by the dapp endpoint at any time during the connection, all ephemeral key materials should be discarded, and the connection should be closed.
+If either public keypoint `Qd` or `Qw` is not valid, if no `HELLO_RSP` message is received by the dapp endpoint within no less than 10 seconds, or if a second `HELLO_RSP` message is received by the dapp endpoint at any time during the connection, all ephemeral key materials should be discarded, and the connection should be closed.

 ## Wallet RPC interface